 TAVR offers a new lease on life.

-“Giving a patient a valve that will function relieves the heart’s workload dramatically,” said Mark Sand, MD, cardiothoracic surgeon, Orlando Health Heart Institute Cardiovascular and Thoracic Surgery Group.
+“Giving a patient a valve that will function relieves the heart’s workload dramatically,” said Mark Sand, MD, cardiothoracic surgeon, Orlando Health Heart & Vascular Institute.
 “Afterwards patients are able to breathe better, spend less time in the hospital, enjoy more time with their family, recover sooner, feel better quickly and regain mobility and independence.”

 The TAVR Program combines the expertise of various specialists including cardiologists, cardiothoracic surgeons, nurses and other clinicians.